 However, their big search came with a big problem, Bossy Brent!
 There were rumors in their beach town that Bossy Brent was the only one who knew the name of the Magic Wishing Fish.
-The bewildered brothers didn't know what to do next?
+Humm, what were they to do next?